coderdost/full-stack-dev-2023/README.md

    - Choose branch related to the Chapter e.g. `node-1`

    - run `npm install` inside the root directory before running the code

+**NOTE** : Code for **React JS app** is available in final code `node-12` branch in folder `react-app`.
+It can be used in previous chapters also like chapter-8 etc (however it's the final code, so step-wise code is not available for React, However one can follow the tutorial and make it , sorry for inconvenience)